HaroldMDiazVargas/TypeScriptFundamentals/README.md

 Install:
 npm install -g typescript

-Then:
-In console use tsc(typescript compiler) filename.ts to transpile to filename.js(ES5 - BrowerApp)
+Then use tsc(typescript compiler) to: transpile filename.ts to filename.js(ES5 - BrowerApp)